 MERCH STORE

-I built and manage our Square store, through which we sell event merch and process donations.
+I created and manage our Square store, through which we sell event merch and process donations.
 In 2022, we also started a digital tipping system through Square — attendees could scan a QR code on the front of any musician's physical tip jar, which would take them to a checkout link.

 STICKERS & TEMPORARY TATTOOS